 As an entrepreneur, building a network can be a critical tool in building your business.
 Establish and build your professional network by getting involved in the community and campus activities.
 Attend events that are hosted by student associations, professional associations, and on‐campus departments/services.

-- How To Start Your Own Business – meet alumni and industry professionals
+- How To Get A Job In Business & Consulting – meet alumni and industry professionals

 - Networking Breakfast – meet employers from different companies and find out about job opportunities